rackerlabs/support-how-to/content/rackconnect/rackconnect-regionlink-faq.md

 product_url: rackconnect
 ---

+Get quick answers to common questions about RackConnect RegionLink.

 #### What is RackConnect RegionLink?

-RackConnect RegionLink is a Limited Availability service that enables Dedicated Hosting customers to connect infrastructure that they have deployed across two or more Rackspace data centers.
+RackConnect RegionLink is a Limited Availability service that enables Dedicated Hosting customers to connect infrastructure that they have deployed across two or more Rackspace regions.
 The service uses multiprotocol label switching (MPLS) virtual private network (VPN) across Rackspace Backbone and enables connectivity between resources at Layer 2 or Layer 3.